How to Install ERPNext on MacOS

 brew install python@3.9 mariadb@10.3 redis@5.0

-You could choose to install specific versions like above or just use plain commands to install latest updates like below:
+You could choose to install specific versions like above or just use plain commands to install the latest updates like below:

 brew install python